 Before examining the other parameter estimates, we will turn to a graphical display of the raw data.
 Figure 1 is a panel plot showing each subject’s data for logRT as a function of valence.
 The panels are ordered by the size of the valence difference for each subject.
 The reader can see that the valence effect is discernable for many subjects, but it varies in size: The subject (id 35) in the upper left-hand corner shows a difference that is approximately [three times] larger than the subject in the middle of the panels (id 12).
-Heterogeneity such as this is part of the phenomenon to be explained, and the model proposed earlier will allow us to do so..
+Heterogeneity such as this is part of the phenomenon to be explained, and the model proposed earlier will allow us to do so.
+To reiterate, although the fixed effect from our model revealed that the typical person was about 140 ms faster to endorse positively valenced traits as self-relevant compared to negatively valenced traits, it is apparent from this visualization that people differ in the magnitude and in some cases the direction of this effect.

-First, the estimate of the SD of the valence random effect is allows us to predict where 95% of the subjects in the population are.
+First, the estimate of the SD of the valence random effect allows us to predict where 95% of the subjects in the population are.
 That is -.16 plus or minus 2*0.125, which equals -0.41 to 0.09.
-This indicates that there are subjects at the 2.5% who have more than x times the average valence effect, and there are those at the 95% that have slightly reversed valence effects.
-This suggests that a one-size fits all view of valence effects that one gets from the fixed effect is quite misleading.
+This interval indicates that there are subjects at the 2.5% who have more than x times the average valence effect, and there are those at the 95% that have slightly reversed valence effects.
+This heterogeneity suggests that a one-size fits all view of valence effects that one gets from the fixed effect is quite misleading.

 The model not only provides estimates of population parameters.
 It can also be used to predict the valence effect for each person in the sample.
 These are called Empirical-Bayes predictions of Best Linear Unbiased Predictions (BLUPs).
 We display these in three ways.
 First we show them as a spaghetti plot in Figure x.
 The thick dark line is the fixed effect and the thin dark lines are the individual-specific effect for members of the sample.
-This illustrates the substantial causal heterogeneity observed.
-The second way we display predictions on the same is as a stripchart, and again the heterogeneity is evident.
-The third way is to overlay the predictions on the observed paneled data in Figure x.
+This illustrates the substantial causal heterogeneity observed: in this graph, the fixed effect line does not seem to describe the individual-specific effects lines very well.
+The second way we display predictions on the same page is as a stripchart, in which the estimated valence effect for each person is presented.
+These esimates are derived from extracting individual variability estimates from the random effects portion of the output and adding each individual’s estimate to the average effect.
+Again, the heterogeneity is evident.
+The third way is to overlay the predictions from our model on the observed paneled data in Figure x.
 Here we see that the model is capturing variation in the data quite well.

 The reader will see the extra information contained in the results beyond the usual fixed effect estimates.
+For example, in this study, modeling the random effects gives us a idea of whether most people do indeed respond faster to positive than negative traits, or whether people substantially differ in the size of this effect.
 These results call for some theory that can explain these differences and measures that can predict them.
+In this case, the model suggests that there may be individual difference variables that could influence how quickly participants respond to positive or negative traits.
 We will consider this later in the paper.
 But even in the absence of explanatory variables, the causal heterogeneity is fundamental to any accurate account of the experimental results.

 Why not repeated measures ANOVA?